John Player & Sons: Manufacture

-Player's still trades, but with a much-reduced workforce (down to about 700 employees due to increased efficiency).
-It is no longer one of Nottingham's Big Three employers (the other two being Boots the Chemists and Experian).
+Player's still trades, but with a much-reduced workforce (down to about 700 employees due to increased efficiency) compared to the 20th century, when it was one of the Big Three employers associated with Nottingham, along with Boots the Chemists and the Raleigh Bicycle Company.
+Player's workforce peaked in the 1960s: subsequently the company's fortunes declined as awareness of the health effects of tobacco increased, and during the 1980s five of the firm's Nottingham factories closed with the loss of 3,000 jobs.
+Its current workforce is eclipsed by larger service sector employers in the city, such as Experian and Queen's Medical Centre and the University of Nottingham.

-As of 2020, the Player's Navy Cut, Players and John Player Special (JPS) brands are manufactured by Imperial Brands in the UK, whereas John Player Gold Leaf is manufactured by British American Tobacco (in some countries), and ranks as one of the best selling and most popular tobacco products in Pakistan.
-It is also present in Bangladesh, Sri Lanka, Malaysia, and Arab States of the Persian Gulf.
+As of 2020, the Player's Navy Cut, Players and John Player Special (JPS) brands are manufactured by Imperial Brands in the UK, whereas John Player Gold Leaf is manufactured by British American Tobacco for sale in markets external to the UK, and ranks as one of the best selling and most popular tobacco products in Pakistan.
+It is also marketed in Bangladesh, Sri Lanka, Malaysia, and Arab States of the Persian Gulf.
 In South Asia, it is one of the biggest brands in the High category brand list.

 The JPS brand has also been re-positioned in the last several years and is now a UK mid-price cigarette brand.

 United Kingdom

 As of 2020, John Player Special (JPS) sell the following cigarettes in the UK: